-Serial killers often feel like a relic of the past — a totally terrifying relic, sure, but a relic nonetheless.
-Our culture's most notorious serial killers, like Ted Bundy, John Wayne Gacy, Jeffrey Dahmer, and Richard Ramirez, were all active more than 20 years ago.
+The term "serial killer" feels dated, like a relic of the past — a totally terrifying relic, sure, but a relic nonetheless.
+Current references would describe Joe Goldberg on You, or maybe the vibe a Tinder date gave off.
+America's most notorious serial killers, like Ted Bundy, John Wayne Gacy, Jeffrey Dahmer, and Richard Ramirez, were all active more than 20 years ago.
 And while several major serial killers have been active in the 2000s — like Israel Keyes, "D.C.
 Snipers" Lee Boyd Malvo and John Allen Muhammad, and Anthony "Cleveland Strangler" Sowell" — the recent arrests of high-profile serial killers like the Golden State Killer and Samuel Little hinged on crimes committed several decades ago.

-The stats bear out this feeling that serial killing is on the decline.
-According to the Radford University/FGCU Serial Killer Database, an exhaustive collection of serial killer data assembled by forensic psychology professor Dr. Mike Aamodt, serial killers proliferated in the U.S. from the 1970s through the 1990s: there were 104 active serial killers operating in the US in 1974, 147 in 1984, and 151 in 1994.
+The stats indicate the sense that active serial killing is on the decline.
+According to the Radford University/FGCU Serial Killer Database, a collection of serial killer data assembled by forensic psychology professor Dr. Mike Aamodt, serial killers proliferated in the U.S. from the 1970s through the 1990s: there were 104 active serial killers operating in the U.S. in 1974, 147 in 1984, and 151 in 1994.

 But after peaking in the '90s, those numbers went down.
 And in 2015, the last year data was collected by Radford, they estimated that only 30 serial killers were operating in the U.S. — numbers equivalent to the number of active serial killers in the 1960s.

-How Many People Do Serial Killers Actually Kill Each Year?
+How Many People Are Killed By Serial Killers These Days?

 Who Are These Serial Killers?

 The obvious answer, of course, is "The police don't know, or they'd arrest them."
 But the larger answer is: Not necessarily who we think they are.
-It turns out that our film- and TV-fed belief that serial killers are loner white male geniuses carrying out evil schemes, a la Hannibal or Dexter, are pretty far off from reality.
+It turns out that our film- and TV-fed belief that serial killers are loner white males carrying out evil schemes, à la Hannibal or Dexter, are pretty far off from reality.

 According to the FBI's serial murder fact sheet, serial killers as a group diverge from our stereotypes in many major ways.
-They're more ethnically diverse and include more women (17 percent of serial killers are female) than we might expect.
+They're more ethnically diverse (and include more women — 17 % of serial killers are female) than we might expect.
 And most serial killers don't live in isolation.
 Many of them, including the infamous John Wayne Gacy and Gary Ridgeway, the Green River Killer, were married and active in their communities throughout the years they committed their crimes.

-So as fascinated as our culture remains with them, most serial killers are a far cry from the brilliant, charismatic terrors who pop up on our TV screens.
+As fascinated as people remain with them, most serial killers are a far cry from the terrors who pop up on our TV screens.
 Far more often, they're just violent, ruthless people who kill for enjoyment, profit, sex, convenience, or other sadly straightforward reasons.
+But as much as people like to spook themselves out thinking about You and the like, the facts remain that, fortunately, most of us will probably never encounter a serial killer.